-Experience a girlfriends getaway on Alabama’s Eastern Shore where the charming small town of Fairhope offers boutiques, bistros, art and the top-rated Marriott spa in the world just down the road.
+Experience a girlfriends getaway on Alabama’s Eastern Shore where the charming small town of Fairhope offers boutiques, bistros, art and one of the top-rated Marriott spa in the world just down the road.
 As you cruise along Scenic Highway 98 to Fairhope, you’ll drive under canopies of oak trees draped with Spanish moss.
 The picturesque views are breathtaking and the beautiful buildings include the modern Daphne City Hall, built in 2008 and inspired by Italian architecture.
 A statue of Daphne sits atop a water fountain surrounded by palm trees.

 'This charming village [Fairhope] nestles on the eastern shore of Mobile Bay like an idealized, movie-set small town.' - Coastal Living Magazine

 Getaway, relax and unwind as you take in the breathtaking beauty of Fairhope at the Fairhope Pier and Park on the bay located at the west end of Fairhope Avenue.
 The park is half a mile from downtown and has a fantastic display of flowers.
 The pier is a quarter-mile long with restrooms and a covered area.
 It’s a great place to watch birds and spectacular sunsets over Mobile Bay.

 On a still night along the Eastern Shore, you might also be lucky enough to witness a Jubilee, a phenomenon that occurs in only two places around the world – the Alabama's Eastern Shore and Tokyo.